AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

 \def A_CCHAR
   Macro used to express C++ string literals in a platform-independent way.
-Dependent on the definition of type \alib{characters;complementChar} (which is in turn dependent on the platform, the compiler and optional compiler symbols), this macro defines string literals, which have either a one, two or four byte character width, namely the width corresponding to the width of
+Dependent on the definition of type \alib{characters;complementChar} (which is in turn dependent on the platform, the compiler and optional compiler-symbols), this macro defines string literals, which have either a one, two or four byte character width, namely the width corresponding to the width of
   \b %complementChar.